This post may contain affiliate links. If you purchase through these links, we may earn a small commission at no additional cost to yourself.

 You may be wondering why the coin’s weight isn’t listed as a difference between the regular 1942 nickels and war nickels.

-That’s because the weight of both types of nickels is the same — 5 grams (with minor natural differences in weight tolerances).
+That’s because the weight of both types of nickels is the same — 5 grams (with minor natural differences in weight tolerances when using a coin scale).

 How Much Are 1942 Nickels Worth?